For residents interested in serving our community

 Serving on the Board requires a significant ongoing commitment, including:

-- Meetings at least every other week ( typically in the evenings or weekend).
+- Planning sessions are held at least every other week (typically in the evenings during the week or on the weekend).

 - Reviewing a high volume of emails from residents, vendors, and the property manager.